Areeeeen/AlfredBot/README.md

 # pet_food_dispenser_BOT
-a telegram bot that will take commands from the user and control the esp8266
+a telegram bot that will take commands from the user and control the raspberry pi pico W in the dispenser